xoseperez/espurna/README.md

-# ITead Sonoff Custom Firmware
+# Espurna

-This is a custom C firmware for [ITead Sonoff][1] Smart WiFi Switch.
+Espurna ("spark" in Catalan) is a custom C firmware for [ITead Sonoff][1] Smart WiFi Switch.
 This device has an ESP8266 on board with a 8Mbit flash memory chip, a mains to 3V3 transformer and a relay (GPIO12).
 It also features a button (GPIO0), a LED (GPIO13) and an unpopulated header you can use to reprogram it.

 ## Features

 * WebServer for configuration and simple relay toggle
+* Flashing firmware Over-The-Air (OTA)
-* You can configure up to 3 WIFI networks
+* Up to 3 configurable WIFI networks
 * MQTT support with configurable host and topic
 * Manual switch ON/OFF with button
 * Visual status of the connection via the LED